Withdrawal Rules for Different Types of College Saving Accounts

 Withdrawal Rules for UTMA, UGMA, Section 529 Plans, and Coverdell ESAs

 A decision of this type is not to be made lightly as it could affect your child’s ability to pay for college.
-But, if money is desperately needed, parents need to be aware that there are different rules and tax implications for withdrawing college funds for non-college expenses from UTMA and UGMA Custodial Accounts, Section 529 Plan Accounts, and Coverdell Education Savings Accounts.
+But if money is desperately needed, parents need to be aware of the different rules and tax implications for withdrawing college funds for noncollege expenses from UTMA and UGMA Custodial Accounts, Section 529 Plan Accounts, and Coverdell Education Savings Accounts.